-Appraisal Summary Tables Stevenson Road Option 1 Economy: Major Benefit This option is likely to improve the performance of Inshes roundabout and reduce journey times within the Inshes area, which would result in an economic benefit.
-The biggest reductions in journey times are from the A96 to Sir Walter Scott Drive and Old Perth road in the PM, where there is a 27% reduction in journey times.
-However the benefits are mostly localised around South Inverness and so the economic benefits may be limited.
-The indicative economic appraisal (based on a TUBA only assessment) shows that the option would provide a relatively high level of economic benefit with a Benefit to Cost Ratio (BCR) of approximately 2.3.
-Integration: Minor Benefit Transport Integration There are 160 buses a day travelling across the A9 on the Culloden Road overbridge.
-The reduction in traffic and subsequent reduction in delays at Inshes roundabout and the Culloden Road overbridge will have a positive effect on the journey times and reliability of services using this route.
-More reliable bus journey times will allow for connections to other routes to be made with more certainty and could encourage multi modal travel.
+Appraisal Summary Tables Stevenson Road Option 2 Integration: Minor Benefit Transport Integration There are 160 buses a day travelling across the A9 on the Culloden Road overbridge.
+The reduction in traffic and subsequent reduction in delays at Inshes roundabout and the Culloden Road overbridge will have a positive effect on the journey times and reliability of the buses using this route.
+More reliable bus times will allow for connections to other routes to be made with more certainty and could encourage multi modal travel.
 The new link also provides the opportunity for new bus routes serving the south of Inverness and Culloden.
 Transport & Land Use Integration This option will connect areas that have been identified as future expansion areas (Inshes and Milton of Leys) to Culloden and the A96, and is well integrated with Highland Wide Local Plan and the Inner Morey Firth Proposed Local Development Plan.
 Policy Integration This option does not conflict with National, Regional or Local Transport policy.
-The option impacts on the Tower House in the grounds of Inshes House a Category A Listed Building that is a potential for conflict with Policy 57 of the HWLDP.
+The option impacts on the Tower House in the grounds of Inshes House, a Category A Listed Building, a potential for conflict with Policy 57 of the HWLDP.
 Impacts natural heritage receptors including important habitats, protected species and natural environment designated sites, namely the SNAWI protected area and AWI have the potential to impact on policies 57, 58, 60 and 72 of the HWLDP and policy 45 of the INLP.

-Accessibility and Social Inclusion: Moderate Benefit It is likely that the roads surrounding the option will experience delays during the construction period, impacting on local communities to access local facilities and services.
-During operation, journey times are likely to decrease across the road network and this option improves the connections between Inshes and Cradlehall communities and access to the facilities/employment opportunities that these offer.
+Accessibility and Social Inclusion: Moderate Benefit.
+It is likely that the roads surrounding the option will experience delays during the construction period, impacting on local communities and their ability to access local facilities and services.
+During operation, journey times are likely to decrease across the road network and this option also improves the connections between Inshes and Cradlehall communities and access to the facilities/employment opportunities that these offer.
 It is likely that the potential impacts during construction could be reduced through the use of traffic management systems and adequate signage of diversions.
 The potential impacts on the National Cycle Route and Core Path could be reduced through realignment or provision of infrastructure to allow these paths to cross the route option.
-Rationale for Selection or Rejection of Proposal: This option performs well against all the study objectives and against most of the appraisal criteria.
-Some moderate impacts are noted under the Environment criteria.
-The proposed link road from Stevenson Road to Culloden Road is recommended for selection for further appraisal.